soxueren/atsd/integration/pentaho/data-integration/README.md

 Preview of `Group by`:

 ![](resources/group_by_preview.png)

+#### Add column with constant 'bls.gov' as entity value

+This column will be needed later in element wise division

 - Open `Design` pane and find `Add constants` in `Transform` category.
 Drag and drop it to `Transformation` pane
 - Connect `Add constants` to `Group by`